dekuNukem/daytripper/mysterious_glitch.md

 ## Investigation

-I put together a handful of TX boards trying to replicate the problem.
-Testing to make sure they work as a bare board, then assemble them with fasteners and plates, and check if they work afterwards.
-I assembled 20 of them before finally got one that's misbehaving.
+I put together a handful of TX boards trying to replicate the problem, testing to make sure they work both before and after.
+I assembled about 20 of them before finally got one that's misbehaving.
 The board would work fine on its own, but stop working once the upper standoff was tightened to a certain degree.

 At first I thought the screws and standoffs were shorting some traces, but checking the board layout I don't see traces anywhere near the screw holes on the circuit board, as I did take it into consideration during the design phrase.